wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 ![social-media-strategy-linkedin-648x431-13031](https://user-images.githubusercontent.com/300046/51442384-06772380-1caa-11e9-8277-007214c6fb80.jpg)

+Among 500 Million users, 70% are outside USA, according to OmnicoreAgency.com.

 <strong>Number of Followers</strong> are also tracked on LinkedIn.

 <strong>Hit count</strong> is the number of people who landed on the site.